labropouloun/NLP-News-Classification-RAG-Chatbot/README.md

 This repository contains the code and report for an academic Natural Language Processing (NLP) project.

 The project demonstrates a full NLP pipeline — from data collection and preprocessing to feature engineering, model building, and deployment — using both traditional ML and deep learning approaches.
-We also integrated Retrieval-Augmented Generation (RAG) into a conversational AI system with a Streamlit interface..
+We also integrated Retrieval-Augmented Generation (RAG) into a conversational AI system with a Streamlit interface.

 Important Note:

 The app.py file is not provided in this repository.
-It is an academic Python script that activates a Streamlit application for the RAG-based conversational AI, which was developed and deployed on Hugging Face Spaces..
+It is an academic Python script that activates a Streamlit application for the RAG-based conversational AI, which was developed and deployed on Hugging Face Spaces.